alloy-rs/book/src/highlights/the-sol!-procedural-macro.md

 ## The `sol!` procedural macro

-The `sol!` procedural macro, parses Solidity syntax to generate types that implement [alloy-sol-types](https://github.com/alloy-rs/core/tree/main/crates/sol-types) traits.
+The `sol!` procedural macro parses Solidity syntax to generate types that implement [alloy-sol-types](https://github.com/alloy-rs/core/tree/main/crates/sol-types) traits.
+It uses [`syn-solidity`](https://github.com/alloy-rs/core/tree/main/crates/syn-solidity), a [syn](https://github.com/dtolnay/syn)-powered Solidity parser.
+It aims to mimic the behavior of the official Solidity compiler (`solc`) when it comes to parsing valid Solidity code.
+This means that all valid Solidity code, as recognized by `solc` `0.5.0` and above is supported.

 In its most basic form `sol!` is used like this: